TauferLab/GEOtiled/docs/Function_Docs.md

 * Will raise a RuntimeError if Popen() returns an error and print out the error code, stdout, and stderr.

+### `build_mosaic(input_folder, output_file, description, cleanup=False)`

+#### Builds a mosaic out of multiple GeoTIFF files.
+This function creates a mosaic from a list of GeoTIFF files utilizing the `buildVRT()` function from the GDAL library.

+#### Required Parameters
+input_folder : str
+* String specifying name of folder in data directory where GeoTIFF files to mosaic together are located.

+output_file : str
+* String specifying name of mosaicked file produced.

+description : str
+* String specifying description to add to output raster band of final GeoTIFF file.

+#### Optional Parameters
+cleanup : bool
+* Boolean specifying if tiles in input_folder used for computation should be deleted after computation is complete.
+Default is False.

+#### Outputs
+GeoTIFF File
+* Produces a GeoTIFF file that is the mosaic of all GeoTIFF files from the specified input folder.

+### `compute_geotiled(input_folder, param_list, num_procs, cleanup=False)`

+#### Configures the multiprocessing pool for GEOtiled to begin computing terrain parameters.
+This function utilizes the multiprocessing library to allow for computation of parameters on different elevation GeoTIFF files at the same time.

+#### Required Parameters

+#### Optional Parameters

+#### Notes
+* It is best practice set 'num_procs' to a small value if the system does not have a lot of RAM.

+### `compute_params(input_file, param_list)`

+#### Computes terrain parameters for a given elevation GeoTIFF.
+This function utilizes GDAL and GRASS libraries to compute parameters like slope, aspect, etc. from a provided parameter list.

+#### Required Parameters
+input_file : str
+* Path to a GeoTIFF elevation file to compute params with.

+param_list : str list
+* String ist of valid parameters to compute for.

+#### Outputs
+Folder(s)
+* Will create folders for computed params if they do not already exist.
+Folders following the naming scheme of 'parameter_tiles'.

+File(s)
+* The computed GeoTIFF files of all parameters specified stored in their appropiate folder.

+#### Notes
+* GDAL is used to compute slope, aspect, and hillshade.
+* GRASS is used to compute all other parameters.

+### `crops_into_tiles(input_file, output_folder, num_tiles, buffer=10)`

+#### Splits a GeoTIFF file into smaller, equally-sized tiles.
+This function divides a GeoTIFF file into a specified number of tiles with added buffer regions to assist with rapid computation of parameters by GEOtiled.

+#### Required Parameters
+input_file : str
+* Name of the GeoTIFF file in the data directory to crop.

+output_folder : str
+* Name of the folder in the data directory to store the cropped tiles.

+n_tiles : int
+* Number of total tiles to produce.
+Should be a perfect square number.

+#### Optional Parameters
+* Specifies the buffer size (number of added pixels at the edges of the tiles generated.
+Default is 10.

+#### Outputs
+Folder
+* Folder to hold cropped tiles in data directory where name is specified by 'output_folder' variable.
+Cropped Files
+* The cropped GeoTIFF files stored in the 'output_folder'.

+### `crop_pixels(input_file, output_file, window)`

+#### Crops a raster file to a specific region given a specified window.
+This function uses GDAL functions to crop data based off pixel coordinates rather than geospatial coordinates.

+#### Required Parameters
+input_file : str
+* String specifying path to input file to be cropped.

+output_file : str
+* String specifying path to new output file produced after cropping.

+window : int list | int tuple
+* List or tuple in the format [left_x, top_y, width, height] where left_x and top_y are pixel coordinates of the upper-left corner of the cropping window, and width and height specify the dimensions of the cropping window in pixels.

+#### Outputs
+Cropped File
+* Cropped raster file saved at the specified output_file path.

+#### Notes
+* Ensure the specified pixel window is within bounds of the input raster or an error will be raised.

 ### `download_file(url, folder, pbar)`

 #### Downloads a file found at a URL and stores it in the specified folder.